 13 Minute Read

 How do you clean your jewellery?
 Doing it yourself isn't the answer.
-Nor is using an improper technique that can end up damaging the jewel.
+Nor is using improper tools or techniques that can end up damaging the jewel.
 The damage can range from scratching or breaking the gem, to the destruction of the garment.

 There are different techniques to properly clean the gem without running the risk of breaking it.
 In some, we use common elements.
 In others, we look at specific details depending on the condition of the gemstone.
 We will see several techniques that pay attention and do maintenance to your jewellery without running the risk of damaging them.

 It is a process of washing, smoothing and polishing precious stones in general.
 The process is simple and consists of laundry in a barrel, usually ceramic, the gems with water and special sand.
 The process divided into several stages, and you need a different type of sand for each level of cleaning.

 It is a beneficial and useful process that allows for cleaning the rocks in a natural state and for leaving them smooth and shining.
 It is essential to clarify that it is a long process, each stage lasts several days, but it is worth it.
 In each method, the stone becomes more visible until the final result is the precious stone ready to use.

 The jewellers of the world ratify the implementation of this process of the treaty of gems.
 Many precious stones, such as moonstones are cleaned and polished with this method.
 The only condition to do this is to have plenty of time to treat the gems because it takes a long time.

 There are several principles to take into account when performing this type of procedure.